 For example

-- Something a child has said, for example, an allegation of harm. - Child's appearance; may include unexplained marks/bruises as well as dress. - Behaviour change(s) - Witnessed concerning behaviour.
+- · Something a child has said e.g. allegation of harm, - Child's appearance-may include unexplained marks/bruises as well as dress, - Behaviour change(s),

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.